SravaniThota96/Tensor_Operations/README.md

 # Tensor_Operations

-Implemented the following using TensorFlow:
+Implemented the following using TensorFlow using the below refrences.

 - Broadcasting
 - String tensors